heyfixit/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a method of marking up text with with a set of html tags that provide meaning rather than just presentational grouping.
+These new meaningful tags allow for much more accessibility, search engine optimization, and understanding by fellow programmers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?